 The best part?
-This subject line works for all industries, from marketing to manufacturing.
+This subject line works for all industries, from marketing to the manufacturing industry.
 But before you hit send, make sure you’re asking a clear question that gives them something to respond to, and that you’re genuinely interested in the answer.
 Simply using this subject line to entice and not gain advice is a recipe for spam.

 Connecting with someone is easier when you share a common idea, thought or opinion.
 This subject line tells the reader that you follow them, agree with them and just want to give them a boost of confidence – even if the email asks for more.
 The key is to find like-minded individuals who share common ground.

 The follow-up email is also important to send after phone calls, meetups, in-person introductions and networking events.
-After a great conversation with someone, you don’t want to send an email that diminishes the initial conversation.
+After a good first impression or, better yet, a great conversation with someone, you don’t want to send email content that diminishes the initial conversation.
 Instead, use a follow-up email to emphasize it.

 Start by reminding the reader how much you enjoyed your conversation.
-This is a great way to break the ice even further.
-It establishes gratefulness from the beginning and adds warmth to your email.
+This is a great example of breaking the ice even further.
+It establishes gratitude from the beginning and adds warmth to your email.
 Then, clue your reader in to who they’re receiving an email from by mentioning the event you spoke at or the coffee shop you met at.

 It can’t get any simpler than this.
-This line gets straight to the point but adds a higher level of personalization by using both your name and the reader’s name.
-It takes the guesswork out of who sent the email, getting it opened instead of sent to the spam folder.
+Effective subject lines get straight to the point but add a higher level of personalization by using both your name and the reader’s name.
+It takes the guesswork out of who sent the email, getting it opened instead of lost in the spam folder.
 It also adds a level of mystery, enticing your reader to click to discover what could be inside.